Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Introduction

-Then in Section 5, we build a $(3+1)$-TQFT from a ribbon chromatic category $\cat$ with certain properties.
-The idea is to use work of Juh\'asz \cite{Juh2018} which allows one to build a TQFT by associating a vector space to each closed $3$-manifold (all manifolds are smooth from now on) and a set of operators associated to $4$-cobordisms formed by a single handle of index $k$ for each $0\leq k \leq 4$ (see Section \ref{sec:presman} for details).
-We use the vector space of admissible skeins introduced in \cite{CGP22} as value for the TQFT on closed $3$-manifolds.
-In order to define the maps associated to handles of index $k$ we need to progressively add some structure or restrictions on the category $\cat$, when $k$ starts from $4$ and ranges down to $0$.
-Schematically: \begin{enumerate} \item[(4)] To each $4$-handle we associate a linear map $F'$ on the skein module of $S^3$ whose existence is equivalent to that of a \emph{modified trace} on the ideal of projective objects of $\cat$, see \cite[Theorem 3.1]{CGP22}. \item[(3)] To each $3$-handle we associate the \emph{cutting map} first introduced in \cite{CGPT20} and already used in \cite{CGPV2023a}, whose existence imposes a non-degeneracy condition on the modified trace. \item[(2)] To each $2$-handle we associate a surgery over a link via a \emph{chromatic map}.
-The existence of such a map is proved in \cite{CGPV2023b} under suitable finiteness conditions on $\cat$, even for spherical categories, but we reprove it here when $\cat$ is ribbon and finite (see Subsection \ref{ss:coend}). \item[(1)] To each $1$-handle we associate a new kind of morphism called the \emph{gluing map}, whose existence we prove is equivalent to a non-degeneracy condition on the chromatic map and the double braiding.
-When $\cat$ satisfies this condition we shall say it is \emph{chromatic non-degenerate} (see Definition \ref{def:maindef}). \item[(0)] To each $0$-handle we associate a standard non-zero vector in the skein module of $S^3$.
-We only consider $0$-handles when $\cat$ is \emph{chromatic compact} (see Definition \ref{def:maindef}). \end{enumerate}
+Then in Section~\ref{sec:3mfld}, we build a $(3+1)$-TQFT from a ribbon chromatic category $\cat$ with certain properties.
+The idea is to use work of Juh\'asz~\cite{Juh2018} which allows one to build a TQFT by associating a vector space to each closed $3$-manifold (all manifolds are assumed to be smooth from now on) and a set of operators associated to $4$-cobordisms formed by a single handle of index $k$ for each $0\leq k \leq 4$ (see Section~\ref{sec:presman} for details).
+We use the vector space of admissible skeins introduced in~\cite{CGP22} as value for the TQFT on closed $3$-manifolds.
+In order to define the maps associated with handles of index $k$ we need to progressively add some structure or restrictions on the category $\cat$, when $k$ starts from $4$ and ranges down to $0$.
+Schematically: \begin{description}\itemsep=0pt \item[The 4-handle] will be given by the \emph{modified trace}, the usual key ingredient in non-semisimple skein theory.
+See Figure~\ref{fig:4handle}.
+It is shown to exist and to be unique up to scalar in a~unimodular ribbon tensor category in~\cite[Corollary 5.6]{GKP22}.
+It is equivalent to a~linear form on the admissible skein module of $S^3$, see~\cite[Theorem~3.1]{CGP22}.
+Our TQFT will depend on a~choice of modified trace, but simply by a term depending only on the Euler characteristic, see Proposition~\ref{prop:changeOfModifiedTraceTQFT}. \item[The 3-handle] will be given by the \emph{cutting morphism} first introduced in~\cite{CGPT20} and already used in~\cite{CGPV2023a}.
+See Figures~\ref{fig:3handle} and~\ref{F:cut}.
+It is associated with the copairing of the modified trace and its existence imposes a non-degeneracy condition on the modified trace. \item[The 2-handle] will be given by the \emph{chromatic morphism} studied in~\cite{CGPV2023b}.
+See Figures~\ref{fig:2handle} and~\ref{F:surgery}.
+It plays the role of the Kirby color, and in the abelian case is another way to phrase the integral in the coend used in~\cite{DRGGPMR2022}.
+The existence of such a map is proved in~\cite{CGPV2023b} under suitable finiteness conditions on $\cat$, even for spherical categories, but we reprove it here for the reader's convenience when $\cat$ is a finite unimodular ribbon tensor category, see Section~\ref{ss:coend}.
+This chromatic morphism is not claimed to be unique in any way, but our construction does not depend on a choice, see Proposition~\ref{prop:redtoblue}. \item[The 1-handle] will be given by the \emph{gluing morphism}.
+See Figures~\ref{fig:1handle} and~\ref{F:glue}.
+This is a new notion which we introduce.
+The category $\cat$ is called \emph{chromatic non-degenerate} when a~gluing morphism exists, see Definition~\ref{def:maindef}.
+It can indeed be rephrased by asking that a~certain morphism involving the chromatic morphism and the double braiding is non-zero, see Proposition~\ref{P:existsGluing}.
+Again, our construction will not depend on the choice of gluing morphism, see Proposition~\ref{prop:1handlewelldef}. \item[The 0-handle] will be given by the \emph{global dimension} of $\cat$.
+See Figure~\ref{fig:0handle}.
+It is only the choice of a scalar because the state space of the 3-sphere is one-dimensional.
+However, for a~coherent choice to exist, it will impose conditions on the gluing morphism, namely that it is invertible, see Lemma~\ref{lem:invertibleg}.
+We call this condition \emph{chromatic compact} because it is a~strengthening of the above that yields to fully-defined TQFTs instead of non-compact~ones. \end{description}